pokemoncentral/wiki-lua-modules/debres-notes.md

 - check if abilities should actually be used (ONLY `DebRes`)
 - actual computation of types for each effectiveness
 - footer creation

+# TODO
+- Merge `DebRes` and `DebRes-base`?
+How does this impact glitches?
+- Cleanup all the shit
+- Tests for glitches